 The job of the coma corrector is to force photos of light to meet at the same point.
-Comatic aberration looks like the first image below.
+In effect chromatic aberration looks like the first image below.
 The light misses the intended target focus point acquiring the “fan” or “egg” shape.
-The second picture is an example of what the coma corrector does.
+Accordingly, the second picture is an example of what the coma corrector does.
 It forces the photons to the correct focal point.

 On the Cloudy Nights message board, found a 3D printed coma corrector.
 So, hey, this great!
 I love to 3D print things.
 But unfortunately I chose to purchase one.
 Since I’m not up to speed on the lenses I went with the Baader Planetarium 2″ MPCC Mark III Coma Corrector.
 I’m still going to have to 3D print adapters, so I’m happy there.
 The reason for this centers around 1.25″ coma correctors only exist in fond memories of a time long gone by.
 Everything is 2″.
 So I get my wish and it’s about time I grow up into the 2″ world.

 Let’s go back and look at the photo of M13.
 If you study the photo you will eventually see a pattern.
-The coma is more evident in one corner than any other part of the image.
+Because the coma is more evident in one corner than any other part of the image.
 Let me help you out.
 It’s circled.
-My thought experiment led me to believe that while collimation was perfect, it was only perfect in 1 direction.
+At this instant, my thought experiment led me to believe that while collimation was perfect, it was only perfect in 1 direction.

 To test this hypothesis, I installed my laser collimator with the window facing the primary mirror.
 Result, perfect.
 Then I rotated it 90 degrees right.
-Result, the laser was misaligned.
+By and large, the laser was misaligned.
 I turned 90 degrees right again, same result different location.
 And the same was true for the final turn.
 I resorted to aligning the secondary mirror in each of the rotated locations until the alignment didn’t change.
-I didn’t touch the primary mirror as I was confident in it’s alignment.
+Consequently I didn’t touch the primary mirror as I was confident in it’s alignment.

 The next issue I went after was room to focus.
 With the 1.25″ T-Ring Adapter installed, the camera sensor was much further back from prime focus.
-That left very little room to adjust focus before reaching a hard stop on the telescope focus tube.
+On the whole, that left very little room to adjust focus before reaching a hard stop on the telescope focus tube.
 Further more, to solve this problem I moved the coma corrector closer to the camera sensor.
 I did this by creating a new t-ring adapter that attaches directly to the corrector.
-It’s a shorter profile which brings the camera sensor closer to the secondary mirror.
+Given these points it has a shorter profile which brings the camera sensor closer to the secondary mirror.